-I was a bit chagrined that more folks didn’t take advantage of the opportunity, in any of the locations, to train with two of the most respected masters in the world today.
-I really expected to see more folks ready to learn and be “tweaked” by Kaicho, one of the greatest karateka in the world today.
-Next October is still a great possibility with proper preparation.
-I sure hope Kaicho is willing and able to travel for many more years.
+I have been a bit chagrined that more folks didn’t take advantage of the opportunity, in any of the locations in the past, to train with Kaicho and Hanshi Sei.
+Two of the most respected masters in the world today.
+I really expected to see more folks ready to learn and be “tweaked” by these two great karateka when they were able to travel.
+Next year is still a great possibility with proper preparation.
+I sure hope Kaicho is able to travel for many more years.
 I know I have a LOT more to learn from him.

-This last year’s camp and trip to Okinawa was very interesting to me.
-On a couple of occasions I realized I was pretty close to correct.
-On more occasions I learned that I had a LOT more to learn.
+Our last trip to Okinawa was very interesting to me for a number of reasons.
+On a couple of occasions, I realized I was pretty close to correct.
+On more occasions I recognized that I had a LOT more to learn.
 I saw things that were changed to indicate an evolution in the system.
-These are always an analytical challenge to me.
+These are always an emotional and analytical challenge to me.
 I want to remain comfortably in status quo but know I must move forward to gain the most benefit from the opportunity.

 I hope that you see things similarly and don’t react with “another change, I can’t do that” but react with an open mind and the willingness to evaluate and analyze the changes to find the advantage.

-I don’t believe that Kaicho makes changes for the sake of change alone.
+I don’t believe that Hanshi Sei and Kaicho make changes for the sake of change alone.
 I think there is always a benefit and sometimes it’s pretty well hidden.
 That’s where our job as students and teachers begins.
 Analyze, evaluate and internalize the differences and then share them with your dojo mates and students.

 I hope to see many of you at upcoming training opportunities and hope you will work on the preparation well in advance.